 As Jane begins to piece together the answers to the puzzle, she must find out why she was brought to Birch Grove and what she would risk to stay there..because even the brightest people make terrible decisions when they are offered the things they desire most.

 Admittedly, for the first half of the novel, I thought Dark Companion was going to be a solid, four-star kind of novel.
-I thought it was going to be the book that changed my mind about paranormal fiction.
+I thought it was going to be the book that changed my mind about paranormal romance.
 So what if I thought the main character, Jane, was kind of uninspiring?
-So what if I thought Lucien and Jack, potential love interests, were worse then Edward Cullen (how?!)?
+So what if I thought Lucien and Jack, potential love interests, were worse than Edward Cullen (how?!)?
 It takes place at a friggin’ boarding school, which is one of my favorite settings ever!
 Plus, Acosta wrote one of my favorite secondary characters ever– Mary Violet (or MV).
 MV is hilarious and clever and vibrant, and all I wanted to do was read a book about her.
-Of course, there simply is no denying that Marta Acosta’s writing is beautiful either, and she captured the atmosphere of a gothic novel so perfectly.
+Of course, there simply is no denying that Marta Acosta’s writing is beautiful either.
+She captured the atmosphere of a gothic novel so perfectly.

 Yet the exclusive Birch Grove Academy has a dark, cult-like secret.
 One that I wasn’t on board with.